If you are new to massage therapy, we understand that you might have some questions.

 How do I find a qualified Registered Massage therapist?

-When you're choosing a massage therapist, be sure to choose one who is licensed with the city of Calgary, a member of the Massage Therapy Association of Alberta, has 2200 hr of education and experienced.
+When you're choosing a massage therapist, be sure to choose one who is licensed with the city of Calgary, a member of a Massage Therapy Association of Alberta, has 2200 hr of education and experienced.

 Registered means a therapist has passed an exam, meet educational requirements at an accredited institution, participate in continuing education courses and hold malpractice insurance.